hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 was fully accomplished by Ramakrishna Paramahamsa in this nineteenth century.

-The next is, Nishkâma Karma, or work without desire or attachment.
+The next is, Nishkāma Karma, or work without desire or attachment.
 People nowadays understand what is meant by this in various ways.
 Some say what is implied by being unattached is to become purposeless.
 If that were its real meaning, then heartless brutes and the walls would be